Zildj1an/C.L.O.B.A.M.A/README.md

 ## [0] Introduction and Index 📄

 This is the project Cloud-Based Machine-Learning Analysis of Previous and Hypothetical Armed Conflicts (C.L.O.B.A.M.A.).
-The main idea behind this project is to process large data-sets of geopolitical information -using Cloud-based techniques- of all the world countries in order to train an Artificial Intelligence model that can predict possible critical regions (hot-points) of possible armed conflicts in the near future.
+The main idea behind this project is to process large data-sets of geopolitical information -using Cloud-based techniques- of all the world countries in order to train an Artificial Intelligence model that can predict possible critical regions (hot-points) of possible armed conflicts in the near future. **Please scroll down for a full installation and usage tutorial. ([4])**

 Our project was divided in two phases located in two separated pages at this website.